 If you have any personal access costs you need to run your project, you can include these on top of the £2,500 maximum grant.
 There is an option in the application form to select if you require access costs to fulfil your project.
 This might include costs for British Sign Language interpreters, personal assistants, support workers or other access costs.
-If you want to apply for a personal access budget, and would like to discuss your requirements before submitting an application please get in touch with Youth Music: creatives@youthmusic.org.uk
+Youth Music is a Living Wage Funder, which means that we expect all people employed on Youth Music-funded programmes to be paid the Real Living Wage.
+If you want to apply for a personal access budget, and would like to discuss your requirements before applying, please get in touch with Youth Music:

+creatives@youthmusic.org.uk